On the Renormalization Group in EFTs: On-Shell Bases, Ambiguities, and Divergences: Introduction

-With this work, we wish to explore the RG from the perspective of on-shell EFTs further.
-A traditional on-shell basis does not span a full set of counterterms needed to renormalize a theory.
+With this work, we aim to explore the RG in EFTs equipped with an on-shell operator basis.
+As opposed to off-shell operator bases, on-shell bases do not span a full set of counterterms needed to renormalize a theory.
 Presumably, one cannot then establish RG functions within this framework that describe the flow of the now divergent Green's functions with a Callan--Symanzik equation.
-While the \befs of the on-shell couplings are dictated by the invariance of observables w.r.t. the renormalization scale, one must ask if it is even meaningful to discuss the field anomalous dimensions, let alone their divergence, in this framework.
+While the \befs of the on-shell couplings (associated with the on-shell basis) are dictated by the invariance of $ S $-matrix observables w.r.t. the renormalization scale, one must ask if it is even meaningful to discuss the field anomalous dimensions, let alone their divergence, in this framework.
 The on-shell couplings nevertheless carry all physical information of a theory, and a sensible interpretation of the \befs of the on-shell couplings is possible.

 We argue that the divergence of the RG functions is a spurious consequence of neglecting new \emph{non-minimal source terms} (NMSTs) when performing field redefinitions to remove the redundant operators and transition from an off-shell (Green's) basis to an on-shell basis.
-While these extra source terms can be discarded when computing $ S $-matrix elements~\cite{Georgi:1991ch,Arzt:1993gz,Criado:2018sdb}, they are needed to fully renormalize the vacuum functional in the \emph{on-shell formulation}.
+While these extra source terms can be discarded when computing $ S $-matrix elements~\cite{Georgi:1991ch,Arzt:1993gz,Criado:2018sdb}, they are needed to fully renormalize the vacuum functional in the \emph{on-shell formulation}, the formulation of the theory with an on-shell operator basis.
 Only with fully renormalized Green's functions are the RG functions, derived from scale invariance of the bare Lagrangian, expected to be RG-finite; that is, they generate a finite flow of the Green's functions.
 The NMSTs do not demand new counterterms for the on-shell couplings (with minimal counterterm choices) and, thus, neglecting their contribution to the \befs of the on-shell couplings does not cause new divergences.
 We show with an explicit example how neglecting NMSTs can combine with spurious flavor divergences to produce divergent \befs already at the two-loop order.
 We wish to emphasize that while the inclusion of NMSTs provides a satisfying resolution to the divergences observed in RG functions, they can safely be ignored in practical calculations aiming to extract the finite piece of the on-shell \befs.

 Our investigation led us to uncover that \befs receive ambiguous contributions in the direction generated by the flavor group whenever a theory is mapped from one coupling space to another.
 This is particularly prevalent for the on-shell \befs, which are usually determined through a detour to the off-shell coupling space.
 We propose the introduction of a physical coupling space, obtained by factoring out the flavor ambiguities from the on-shell coupling space, as a non-redundant description of the theory.
 Only in such a space will the RG functions be unambiguous.
 Additional work is needed to determine if this physical coupling space has any practical use or if it remains merely a theoretical interpretation of the physical flow of the theory.
 Regardless, it is important to bear in mind that different \bef calculations may obtain different, but equally correct, results; one must exercise caution in cross-checks.